JWT Authentication

 const result = verifyJwtToken(token, process.env.JWT_SECRET!)

-console.log('User ID:', result.payload.sub)
+console.log('User ID:', result.payload.userId)

 console.log('Role:', result.payload.role)